edvinhellsing/djupvik/README.md

-# djupvik
+# Port of Djupvik
-Simple webpage with grids for Djupvik at Gotland, Sweden as a project in the course Web Application Development at Uppsala University.
-Images used in the project provided by the university.
+A simple webpage with grids for The Port of Djupvik at Gotland, Sweden as a project in a Web Application Development course at Uppsala University.
+The images used were provided by the university.